-STRESS 5
+5 STRESS

-"Feeling stressed" is a catch-all term that mea nothing except you cannot express how and v you feel; it's all a wall of anger and exhaustic Your soul is on lockdown and you feel almost nothing but a free-floating unsourced anger.
+"Feeling stressed" is a catch-all term that means nothing except you cannot express how and what you feel; it's all a wall of anger and exhaustion.
+Your soul is on lockdown and you feel almost nothing but a free-floating unsourced anger.

-Your physical being is screaming at you and don't listen, injury to your body, mind and spi result.
-One of the reasons for Morning Practic start your day; it is like money in the bank for
+Your physical being is screaming at you and if you don't listen, injury to your body, mind and spirit will result.
+One of the reasons for Morning Practice is it creates a sense of relaxation and peace to start your day; it is like money in the bank for when stress comes.